 Hybrid events are the most common trend in today’s event industry.
 In fact, statistics show that “73 percent of event planners now think hybrid events will continue to be more common in the future.”

 Now before we dig into the specifics, and details, let us first define what is a hybrid event.
-The simplest way to describe a hybrid event is that it brings people together with both in-person, and online elements.
-In hybrid events, you get to engage onsite attendees, and virtual attendees all at the same time.
+The simplest way to describe a hybrid event is that it brings people together with both in-person, and virtual components.
+In hybrid events, you get to engage onsite and physical attendees, and online attendees all at the same time.

-This is probably the greatest benefit of hybrid settings: broader audience reach, and increased number of attendance.
+This is probably the greatest benefit of a hybrid meeting: broader audience reach, and increased number of attendance.
 There’s also a greater return on investment in conducting hybrid events in addition to increased sponsorship, and networking opportunities.

 The overwhelming advantages of a hybrid set-up somehow screen the stigma, and encourage more people to shift to this format.
 However, not all event structures, and conditions are fitted for a hybrid event.

 Therefore, it’s necessary to evaluate some major factors to know if it’s something that will work for you, and your organization.
-On the side of the audience, these factors include their demographics, availability, preference, health conditions, and expected attendance.
-For event planners, and businesses, factors like production capabilities, budget restraints, and venue capacity are important considerations.
+On the side of the audience, you need to consider their demographics, availability, preference, health conditions, and expected attendance.
+For event planners, and businesses, factors like production capabilities (event tech), budget restraints, and venue capacity are important considerations.

-When you have a fair number of attendees eager to join the event live, and you have the capacity to provide the same high-quality content, and experience to your virtual attendees, then hybrids will make a perfect match for you.
+When you have a fair number of attendees eager to join the event live, and you have the capacity to provide the same high-quality content, and experience to your remote audience, then hybrid event platforms will make a perfect match for you.

 Conducting purely virtual events or hosting an exclusive live event is difficult enough.
 How much more doing it in a hybrid setting!
 In order to go through event planning successfully, you must be fully prepared to handle these common challenges: